Integer complexity: Stability and self-similarity: Introduction

 Integer complexity is approximately logarithmic, and in particular it satisfies the bounds

 The lower bound can be deduced from the results of Mahler and Popken, and was explicitly proved by John Selfridge \cite{Guy}.
 It is attained with equality for $n=3^k$ for all $k \ge1$.
-The upper bound can be obtained by writing $n$ in binary and finding a representation using Horner's algorithm.
-It is not sharp, and the constant $\frac{3}{\log2} $ can be improved for large $n$ \cite{upbds}.

-Based on the lower bound, earlier work \cite{paper1} introduced the notion of the \emph{defect} of $n$, denoted $\dft(n)$, which is defined to be the difference $\cpx{n}-3\log_3 n$.
-Subsequent work \cite{paperwo} showed that the set of defects is in fact a well-ordered subset of the real line, with order type $\omega^\omega$.
-An equivalent form of this theorem had been conjectured earlier by the second author \cite{Arias}.
-In fact, the paper \cite{Arias} made eleven of these conjectures about integer complexity, some of which can be expressed in terms of the defect.
-Some of these conjectures have since been proven \cite{paper1, paperwo}, but a few remain outstanding.
-In this paper we will prove the true conjectures that remain outstanding, and prove salvage for the ones that requires additional conditions.
+The upper bound by contrast is not sharp; see \cite{upbds} for more on that, and see \cite{Amano} regarding better upper bounds that work only for most inputs.
+See also \cite{He} regarding algorithms for computing integer complexity.